 A proposed road that would link the Freeport Mine site with Beoga has also been under study but is unlikely to be seriously considered for some years.
-Of greater concern would be a proposed road across the width of the park between Timika and Mapurajaya (see Map 3.).
+Of greater concern would be a proposed road across the width of the park between Timika and Merauke (via Agimuga) (see Map 3.).